karimarous/Getting_started_with_Terraform_and_AWS_FR/lab09/README.md

 # 1. Use ami data source and provision an ec2 instance

-1.1 Go to main.tf and add the following code
+1.1 Overwrite to code that exist in main.tf with the following code
 ```
 data "aws_ami" "ubuntu" {
   most_recent = true